scheduler0/scheduler0-go-client/README.md

 - **Jobs Management**
   - List jobs with pagination and ordering
   - Create new jobs with comprehensive scheduling options
+  - Batch create multiple jobs in a single request
   - Get job details
   - Update jobs
   - Delete jobs